tri-cods/github-pages/sections/06-customize.md

 ```
 <img src="https://alicemcgrath.digital.brynmawr.edu/simple-site/images/janeway.jpg" alt="A pink axolotl" width="25%">

+Need a refresher or a quick intro to HTML?
+Check out our [HTML & CSS Workshop](https://github.com/tri-cods/html-css), or look at this [helpful guide from W3 Schools](https://www.w3schools.com/html/).

 You can also use HTML to add some styling to elements on your page:

 ```